 Store and Category Manager interface is available if you have the Power Add-on installed.
 You will see a tab “Categories” in your Store Locator Plus User Interface.

-Note: if you do not have Power add-on activated, the basic set up and tab/ panel is seen as Tagalong.
-Tagalong is no longer sold separately, it is a Legacy add-on.
+Note: Tagalong Legacy Add-on is no longer sold separately-on.
 The functionality has now been included in Power Add-on

 You can choose to show the categories that you have created in a drop down menu as part of the search form.
 You can add text as a label that will display at the top of the categories drop down menu, or you can leave blank.
 You can also add text for the category select box that will appear in front of the category drop down on the user interface.